matpalm/movidius_minimal_example/README.md

 --output_graph graph.frozen.pb
 ```

-3. check the behaviour of the frozen graph by loading it up and running
+3. check the behaviour of the frozen graph by loading it up and running, on host machine,
 the two examples we trained on as well as a tensor of just zeros and
 a tensor of just ones.